hmcts/sscs-common/README.md

 * sscs-case-loader
 * sscs-ccd-case-migration

+Any dependant not directly required as part of the change can be updated at the point that sscs-common is released and the required dependents are updated.

 Prior to releasing a new version of this library, changes can be tested in dependents across non-prod environments using the build tag that the Jenkins build produces (update the sscs-common version in the dependant build.gradle file).

 When ready to release, sscs-common should be released first and all dependants updated with the actual release version